C-Style Arrays

 }

-}We use the const modifier because the function only reads and does not modify the data.
-This is a good habit—the compiler will report an error if you accidentally modify it.
+}We use const because the function only reads and does not modify, which is a good habit—the compiler will error if you accidentally modify it.

 Passing Multidimensional Arrays

-Passing multidimensional arrays is even more troublesome—you must tell the compiler the size of the second (and higher) dimensions, otherwise the compiler cannot calculate element addresses:
+Passing multidimensional arrays is more troublesome—you must tell the compiler the size of the second dimension (and higher), otherwise the compiler cannot calculate element addresses:

 }